akshita31/BlogAuthoring/Readme.md

 dotnet new trydotnet-tutorial
 ```

-In this case my folder name is my_tutorial, which resulted in the file structure below
+In this case, my folder name is my_tutorial, which resulted in the file structure below

 <p align ="center">
 <img src ="file_structure.PNG" width="350">